wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 A high level view of infrastructure includes:

-- A service that creates build artefacts from a given version of the codebase, e.g. creating a Docker image (a *build environment*)
+- A service that creates build artifacts from a given version of the codebase, e.g. creating a Docker image (a *build environment*)
-- A store for the created artefacts, e.g. Docker images (an *artefact store*)
+- A store for the created artifacts, e.g. Docker images (an *artifact store*)
 - An environment where services can run, e.g. ECS or Kubernetes (a *deployment environment*)
 - A database that tracks what version of each application is running